vegaprotocol/documentation/docs/node-operators/get-started/setup-block-explorer.md

 For the purposes of this tutorial, let's assume we want to start the node from block `18591101`.
 The software version you need to download for that block is `v0.72.14`.

-You must also note the `blockHash` value, which will go in the Tendermint config later in this guide.
+You must also note the `blockHash` value, which will go in the CometBFT config later in this guide.

 ```shell
 wget https://github.com/vegaprotocol/vega/releases/download/v0.72.14/vega-linux-amd64.zip